mromerog/Gaia-errors/README.rst

 Quick Guide
 -----------

+The input data is:
+- month and CAfactor, the length of operational data released in months and the Calibration Astrometric factor to be applied to the astrometric errors, respectively.
+- your data in equatorial coordinates (alpha, delta, pi, mu_alpha, mu_delta, Vr)
+- a fixed population (V,V-I)
+- a flag regarding the type of errors to be applied (mean end-of-mission or applying geometrical factors and the number of transits)

-Given your data in equatorial coordinates (alpha, delta, pi, mu_alpha, mu_delta, Vr), and fixed a population (V,V-I) it returns the errors in astrometry, photometry and atmospherical parameters, and the data affected by errors.
+The output is the errors in astrometry, photometry and atmospherical parameters, and the data affected by errors.

 Attribution
 -----------